-Make sure you’ve saved all of your files to a USB storage, cloud storage, or another external storage device before attempting to perform System Restore.
+Make sure you’ve saved all your files to a USB, cloud, or another external storage device before attempting to perform System Restore.
 Any changes to your computer will be wiped throughout the System Restore process.

 - Download the Media Creation Tool from the Microsoft website.